richardschoen/iforgit/knowledge/ssh_user_setup_ibmi.md

 The private key file can also be used to connect from a PC or Mac to your IBM i over SSH.

 Doing all the steps below are very important.
-If not done correctly, you will not be able to connect to your IBM i remotely.
+If not done correctly, you will not be able to connect to your IBM i remotely with ssh.

 ❗SSH users and public/private keys are the only safe way to use remote git repositories with IBM i.